-For updates on estate and gift taxes and estate planning, including changes under the new tax laws passed on January 1, 2013, refer to the articles listed at the Nolo Estate, Gift and Inheritance Taxes web page.
+For updates on estate and gift taxes and estate planning, including changes under new tax laws, refer to the articles listed at the Nolo Estate, Gift and Inheritance Taxes web page.

 Gift taxes are paid by the person who makes a gift and are intended to prevent wealthy individuals from avoiding estate taxes by giving away all or most of their money or property before they die.
-Gift taxes are a complex topic, but here is the basic rule you need to know: Under the law in effect during 2012, a single person may give away a lifetime total of up to $5.12 million and a married couple up to $10.24 million without having to pay any gift taxes.
+Gift taxes are a complex topic, but here is the basic rule you need to know: Under the law in effect during 2016, a single person could give away a lifetime total of up to $5.45 million and a married couple up to $10.9 million without having to pay any gift taxes.

 Of course, giving away significant money or assets is never easy and requires careful planning.